joyyyq/Books/README.md

 - Apr Ice Age
 - May The Autobiography of Benjamin Franklin
 - Jun Keeping At It: The Quest for Sound Money and Good Government
-- Jul When I Stop Talking, You'll Know I'm Dead
+- Jul Margaret Thatcher: From Grantham to the Falklands
 - Aug Margaret Thatcher: At Her Zenith: In London, Washington and Moscow
 - Sep Margaret Thatcher: Herself Alone
 - Oct Thunderstruck